nishkachotai/movie_theater_seating/README.md

 Design and write a seat assignment program to maximize both customer satisfaction and customer safety.
 For the purpose of public safety, assume that a buffer of three seats and/or one row is required.

+Input:
+File that contains 1 line of input for each reservation request.
+The order of the lines in the file reflects the order in which the reservation requests were received.

+Format: R####

+Example:
+R001 2
+R002 4
+R003 4
+R004 3

+Output:
+File containing seating assignments for each request.
+Each row should include reservation number followed by a space, then comma-delimited list of assigned seats.

 Example:
 R001 I1,I2